textbook/fauxauth/README.md

 ### Compatibility

-The compiled version of `fauxauth`, as released to NPM, is tested against the latest versions of the active Node LTS releases, currently Fermium (14) and Gallium (16).
+The compiled version of `fauxauth`, as released to NPM, is tested against the latest versions of the active Node LTS releases, currently Fermium (14), Gallium (16) and Hydrogen (18).
 Compilation is carried out using TypeScript in the Node version specified in `.nvmrc`.

 ### Options